Updated on December 2nd, 2022

-Non-compete agreements are enforceable in Nevada if they prohibit an employee from working for the employer’s competitors or in the same industry as the employer or from using any proprietary knowledge gained throughout the course of employment.
+Non-compete agreements are enforceable in Nevada if they prohibit an employee from working for the employer’s competitors or in the same industry as the employer.
+They may also be used to prevent an employee from using any proprietary knowledge gained throughout the course of employment.

 - Limitations.
 To be enforceable, a non-compete must adhere to the following requirements: